wladradchenko/wunjo.wladradchenko.ru/README.md

 - **Video Processing & Segmentation:** Adaptations of [Segment Anything](https://github.com/facebookresearch/segment-anything), [Rerender a Video](https://github.com/williamyang1991/Rerender_A_Video), [GMFlow](https://github.com/haofeixu/gmflow), [ControlNet](https://github.com/lllyasviel/ControlNet) and upgraded [Ebsynth](https://github.com/jamriska/ebsynth)
 - **AI Art Generation:** Adaptation of [Stable Diffusion](https://github.com/Stability-AI/stablediffusion) for creative video AI-driven art

 I extend my deepest gratitude to the original contributors of these technologies.
-Their groundbreaking work has been instrumental in advancing the capabilities of Wunjo AI.
+Their groundbreaking work has been instrumental in advancing the capabilities of Wunjo CE.
 For the persistent storage and versioning of the models I have personally trained, I utilize the [Hugging Face Model Storage](https://huggingface.co/wladradchenko/wunjo.wladradchenko.ru).
-If you're interested in contributing to Wunjo AI, especially in the area of voice cloning for new languages, please feel free to propose your models or reach out for collaboration via [GitHub Discussions](https://github.com/wladradchenko/wunjo.wladradchenko.ru/discussions) or the [Hugging Face](https://huggingface.co/wladradchenko/wunjo.wladradchenko.ru/discussions).
+If you're interested in contributing to Wunjo CE, especially in the area of voice cloning for new languages, please feel free to propose your models or reach out for collaboration via [GitHub Discussions](https://github.com/wladradchenko/wunjo.wladradchenko.ru/discussions) or the [Hugging Face](https://huggingface.co/wladradchenko/wunjo.wladradchenko.ru/discussions).

 <p align="right">[<a href="#top">to top</a>]</p>